 Great Himalayan National Park is located in the Seraj Forest Division, 60 kms from Kullu in Himachal Pradesh.
-Encircled by Rupi Bhaba Sanctuary, Pin Valley National Park and Kanwar Wildlife Sanctuary, Great Himalayan National Park is located at an altitude of 1500-6000 m and offers breath taking views of the surrounding mountains.
-The national park is spread over sprawling 754 sq km area.
-In 1994, 256 sq kms of land was delineated from the park area and labelled as buffer zone or eco zone.
-The eco zone of Great Himalayan National Park consists of 160 villages.
+Encircled by Rupi Bhaba Sanctuary, Pin Valley National Park and Kanwar Wildlife Sanctuary, Great Himalayan National Park is located at an altitude of 1500-6000 m and offers breathtaking views of the surrounding mountains.
+The national park is spread over a sprawling 754 sq km area.
+In 1994, 256 sq kms of land was delineated from the park area and labelled as buffer zone or ecozone.
+The ecozone of the Great Himalayan National Park consists of 160 villages.

 By Air: The nearest airport to Great Himalayan National Park is Bhuntar in Kullu, approximately 60 kms away.
 There are regular flights from Delhi to this airport.

-By Road: There are no motorable roads direct to the national park, instead there are couple of gravel roads.
+By Road: There are no motorable roads direct to the national park, instead, there are a couple of gravel roads.
 From Kullu, either take the route from Ropa to Shangarh in Sainj Valley and from Gushaini to Ropa in Tirthan Valley and reach the park gate.

 Himachal Holiday Packages On TravelTriangle

-To behold the best of climate and beautiful flora and fauna, March, April, May, June and Mid-September, October and November are the best time to visit the Great Himalayan National Park in Himachal Pradesh .
-The Himalayan Eco Tourism team organises treks during these months.
-Winter months are not advisable for visit due to extremely cold and chilly weather and snowfall.
+To behold the best of climate and beautiful flora and fauna, March, April, May, June and Mid-September, October and November are the best time to visit the Great Himalayan National Park in Himachal Pradesh.
+The Himalayan Eco-Tourism team organises treks during these months.
+Winter months are not advisable for visits due to extremely cold and chilly weather and snowfall.
 Only lower altitude treks are organised during this season.
-Monsoon season from July to early September is strictly not recommended for trekking in the national park.
+The monsoon season from July to early September is strictly not recommended for trekking in the national park.

 Entrance to the Great Himalayan National Park is strictly by permit.
 The same needs to be acquired from head office at Shamshi and zonal offices at Shairopa and Ropa.
 The permit charge for Indian visitors INR 100/day and for foreign nationals is INR 400/day.
 Students are on discounted entrance charges.
 It is INR 50 /day for Indian students and INR 250/ day for foreign student.
 One needs to pay additional charges for still and video cameras.